webcerebrium/java-binance-api/README.md

 For successful trading tests passing, it is desired to have some BTC, ETH and BNB on your account.

 #### Running in Eclipse
 This project uses Lombok.
-You will need to [install lombok per guidelines](https://projectlombok.org/download.html) to make the project compile in Eclipse.
+You will need to [install lombok for Eclipse](https://projectlombok.org/setup/eclipse) to make the project compile in Eclipse.
 It will compile via gradle just fine without this additional installation step.

 #### Running in Intellij IDEA
 This project uses Lombok.
 You will need to [install corresponding plugin](https://plugins.jetbrains.com/plugin/6317) and enable `Annotation processing` in your `Compiler` settings.
 It will compile via gradle just fine without this additional installation step.